HeliosSoftware/hfs-install/README.md

 The provisioning will take a while but the command execution should show the progress.

+### Running Terraform Commands ###
+To run Terraform commands, you must first change directory to the terraform directory:

+cd terraform
+Then, you can run the following commands:

+* terraform init: Initializes the Terraform working directory.
+* terraform destroy: Destroys the Terraform-provisioned infrastructure.
+To run the following commands, you must change directory back to the root directory of the repository:

+* cd ..
+Then, you can run the following commands:

+* ./make.sh terraform plan: Generates a plan of the Terraform configuration.
+* ./make.sh terraform apply: Applies the Terraform configuration.

 ### Setup Bastion ###
 Once the terraform execution completes, you should now be able to SSH to the bastion using the SSH private key.
 The bastion pubic IP address can now be found in the AWS console.